 When Luci’s health did not improve, she saw her pediatrician, who ordered blood work.
 Not long afterward, Luci’s mother, Sarah, received a phone call from a nurse who instructed the family to head to Oishei Children’s Hospital immediately.
 Luci spent 36 hours in the Intensive Care Unit receiving blood and platelet transfusions in addition to undergoing a bone marrow biopsy to diagnose the issue.
-That’s when the Takas family met Barbara Bambach, MD, Department of Pediatrics at Roswell Park.
+That’s when the Takas family met Barbara Bambach, MD, former Associate Professor of Oncology in the Department of Pediatrics at Roswell Park.

 Luci was diagnosed with severe aplastic anemia, a rare blood disorder treated by Dr. Bambach and her Roswell Park team.
 Experts say only 500-1,000 cases are diagnosed in the U.S. each year.
 The disease occurs when the bone marrow fails to produce platelets as well as red and white blood cells.